26 Secret Signs Your Produce Has Gone Bad

 Visible mold in berry container.

-It should go without saying but if you can visibly note mold in a berry container (or on any piece of produce), then keep walking down the aisle.
+It should go without saying but if you can visibly note mold in a berry container (or on any piece of produce), then it's best to pass.

 Any produce has brown spots.